 \section{Acknowledgements}

-CL thanks Pascal Oesch, Robert Feldmann and Elizabeth Rembelska for organising the conference ``Observing and Simulating Galaxy Evolution in the Era of JWST'' (Ascona, Switzerland, August 2024) and funding her participation, as many ideas discussed in this paper arose during that meeting.
+We thank the referee for their constructive report.
+CL thanks Pascal Oesch, Robert Feldmann and Elizabeth Rembelska for organising the conference `Observing and Simulating Galaxy Evolution in the Era of {\it JWST}' (Ascona, Switzerland, August 2024) and funding her participation, as many ideas discussed in this paper arose during that meeting.
 CL thanks the ARC for the Discovery Project DP210101945.
 RW acknowledges the support of the Forrest Research Foundation.
 MB acknowledges the funding by McMaster University through the William and Caroline Herschel Fellowship.
 CMB acknowledges support from the Science Technology Facilities Council (ST/X001075/1).
 KH acknowledges funding from the Australian Research Council (ARC) Discovery Project DP210101945.

 We thank Daniel Angles-Alcazar for his advice on how to recover initial masses for stellar particles and for sharing his thoughts on the conditions for AGN feedback quenching to be effective in {\sc Simba}.
 We thank Nicole Thomas for discussions about AGN properties in {\sc Simba}.
 We thank Violeta Gonzalez-Perez for providing the scaling between different tracers of SFR and the intrinsic SFR for different IMFs.
 We thank Rhea-Silvia Remus and Adam Carnall for sharing their data.